 In most cases, African greys only scream when they feel that they are not getting enough attention from their owners.
 So if you find yourself on the receiving end of an African grey’s screams, it might be time to give them a little more attention.

-After all, they are just trying to tell you that they need some attention/company, food, love, foraging opportunities, or new toys.
+After all, they are just trying to tell you that they need some attention/company, food, love, foraging opportunities (make some DIY foraging toys), or new toys.
 Keep reading for more details behind each reason for the question “Are African greys loud and why?”.

 Why Does My African Grey Scream?
 5 Reasons Why Your African Grey Screams